EOSIO/eosio.cdt/docs/05_best-practices/03_resource-planning.md

   * Is your smart contract storing only the information that is necessary to be stored on a blockchain and for the rest is using alternative ways for storing data (e.g. IPFS)?
   * If you have multiple smart contracts, are they communicating between them too much via inline actions?
 Could some of the smart contracts be merged into one and thus eliminate the need to spawn inline actions between them, reducing the overall inline actions count and thus resource consumption?
   * Could you change your smart contracts so that your clients pay for some parts of the RAM used?
 Recall how originally the addressbook contract was making each new account added to the book pay for the RAM needed to store its individual data?
-  * Or conversely, are you making your clients pay too much RAM or CPU in order to access your contracts actions, to the point where you are prohibiting their use of your smart contract?
+  * Or conversely, are you making your clients pay too much RAM or CPU in order to access your contracts' actions, to the point where you are prohibiting their use of your smart contract?
 Would it be better for your blockchain application's growth and success to take on some of those costs?